 10 Memory-Making Family Vacations in Michigan

-What’s better than a Pure Michigan road trip?
-A Pure Michigan road trip shared with the family.
-There’s a wealth of memories just waiting to be made along Michigan’s highways, from hands-on museums to sugar-sand beaches, from summertime festivals to scenic hiking trails.
-So go ahead, pack up the kids and hit the road.
+There’s nothing better than a Pure Michigan road trip.
+Travel the routes that form lasting family memories.
+From hands-on museums to sugar-sand beaches, from summertime festivals to scenic hiking trails, and from amusement parks to urban escapes—we have it all.
+So, pack up the kids and hit the road.
 Take the neighbor’s kids, too.
 These family-friendly journeys won’t break the bank.

 1. Join a Festival in Grand RapidsThere’s nothing Grand Rapids likes more than a good festival—and most of the city’s celebrations are free.
 Grand Rapids springs to life in June with the Festival of the Arts.
 Inspired by the giant red Calder sculpture, La Grande Vitesse, way back in 1969, the festival includes six stages of music, dance and visual arts.
 The city’s newest celebration, the Grand Rapids Asian-Pacific Festival launched in 2017 with a spotlight on martial arts and Asian dance performances, origami workshops and Asian-inspired food and beer.
 Other festivals worth checking out include the GRandJazzFest, the Polish Festival and Hispanic Festival and the granddaddy of them all, ArtPrize, featuring more than 1,500 art installations and a voting process that allows every single visitor to choose their favorites.

 2. Visit Amusement Parks in the Great Lakes Bay